devennn/devennn.github.io/_posts/2020-01-29-building-deploying-telegram-bot.md

 I called it Tonduyutung.
 Don't mind the name.
 It is a [dusun language for slow loris](https://glosbe.com/dtp/en/tonduyutung).

-I develop the bot using Anaconda on Windows 10.
+I develop the bot using Anaconda on Windows 10 with Python 3.7.
 Start by installing required dependencies

 - [python-telegram-bot](https://python-telegram-bot.readthedocs.io/en/stable/)